Grief Counseling in Virginia

 Secondary grief is the grief that compounds a primary loss.
-When we loss an important figure in our lives, their loss might also trigger grief over a loss of faith, financial security, identity, support systems, or dreams for the future that we associate with that important figure.
+When we lose an important figure in our lives, their loss might also trigger grief over a loss of faith, financial security, identity, support systems, or dreams for the future that we associate with that important figure.
 Grief is rarely limited to just the loved one we dearly miss.

 Complicated grief is a grief response that lingers and interferes with day to day life.
-Complicated grief may be marked by intense and prolonged feelings of guilt or self-blame, difficulty understanding and accepting a death, extreme focus on – or avoidance of – reminders of the loved one, and the inability to remember or think about positive memories.
+This may be marked by intense and prolonged feelings of guilt or self-blame, difficulty understanding and accepting death, extreme focus on – or avoidance of – reminders of the loved one, and the inability to remember or think about positive memories.
 People experiencing complicated grief may find they are having trouble adjusting to the loss, isolating themselves, and/or wishing they had died with their loved one.
-This type of grief reaction is not uncommon when loss is sudden/unexpected, traumatic (such as by accident or suicide), or accompanied by other significant life stressors.
+This type of grief reaction is not uncommon when the loss is sudden/unexpected, traumatic (such as by accident or suicide), or accompanied by other significant life stressors.

 Ambiguous loss encompasses the feelings of uncertainty when someone or something is missing.
 This type of loss is common when a loved one is chronically absent (through deployment or other circumstances), when someone is physically present but emotionally/cognitively absent (such as in dementia), or when someone disappears and we don’t know where or how they are.